 Migration for survival: this is the spirit of the nomad life in Iran.
 As they feel the fresh breeze of fall telling them that cold days are on their way, nomads start walking to warmer areas with their families, their flocks, and all belongings.
 They have been moving this way over wild lands for centuries, constantly looking for green pastures and gentle weather.
 Mountains, rivers, plains, and deserts have been, and remain, the homeland of nomads.

-Three different types of migration is accomplished by nomads in various directions of country depending on the environmental conditions: vertical kooch, in those areas with altitude difference, horizontal kooch between plains and dry lands and rotational kooch in closed areas with dry climate.
+Three different types of migration are accomplished by nomads in various directions of the country depending on the environmental conditions: vertical Kooch, in those areas with altitude difference, horizontal Kooch between plains and dry lands and rotational Kooch in closed areas with a dry climate.

 The main dwelling of nomads in Iran is special woven tents.
 More than a house, tents are a strong symbol of the nomads' identity.
 There are two kinds of nomad tents: Siah chador (black tent) and Alachiq tent (dome-shaped tent).

 Siah chador is the symbol of west, centre and southeast nomads while northwest tribes use Alachiq tents.
 The black tent is woven from goat wool whereas Alachiq is made of wood frame which is covered by several sheets of thick white felt.

 Nomads of Iran are categorized in different ils with variety of cultural characteristics.
 In the following we introduce the different nomad tribes: